Read about the partnership of fire services and fire protection industry including who and why they came together for this important Coalition.

 A Coronial Inquest into the fire and fatality recommended that a more cost effective, yet fit-for-purpose sprinkler system design(s) be developed and considered for adoption in the NCC as a mandatory requirement for these types of residential buildings.

-The Home Fire Sprinkler Coalition (HFSC) has been established to inform the public and industry stakeholders about the life-saving value of home fire sprinkler protection.
-HFSC has been formed by AFAC (the National Council for Fire & Emergency services) and FPA Australia (Fire Protection Association Australia) to provide the leading national resource for independent, non-commercial information about home fire sprinklers.
+The Home Fire Sprinkler Coalition Australia (HFSCA) has been established to inform the public and industry stakeholders about the life-saving value of home fire sprinkler protection.
+HFSCA has been formed by AFAC (the National Council for Fire & Emergency services) and FPA Australia (Fire Protection Association Australia) to provide the leading national resource for independent, non-commercial information about home fire sprinklers.

-For industry stakeholders, HFSC provides access for technical requirements and solutions and supports training on design, installation and lifecycle services.
+For industry stakeholders, HFSCA provides access for technical requirements and solutions and supports training on design, installation and lifecycle services.